Armin Reichel

-Armin Reichel (born 31 January 1958 in Glan-Münchweiler) is a former professional German football goalkeeper.
+Armin Reichel (born 31 January 1958 in Glan-Münchweiler) is a German former professional football goalkeeper.

 Reichel started his professional career with 1.
 FC Kaiserslautern in the Bundesliga, where he made 63 first-team appearances.
 After spells with Tennis Borussia Berlin and 1.
 FC Saarbrücken in the 2.
 Bundesliga, Reichel moved to Wormatia Worms, where he spent a decade and played in 271 league games.
 He didn't retire until the age of 51, after having played for TuS Altleiningen in the Landesliga.